girish2408/ai-stock-insights/RAILWAY.md

 ### Frontend Issues

+**Problem:** 502 Bad Gateway Error
+- **Solution:** This usually means frontend service is not deployed
+- Check Railway dashboard - do you see 3 services (PostgreSQL, Backend, Frontend)?
+- If frontend service is missing, deploy it (see Step 5 in this guide)
+- Verify you're accessing the **frontend** domain, not backend domain
+- See `RAILWAY_TROUBLESHOOTING.md` for detailed 502 error guide

 **Problem:** Frontend shows "Cannot connect to API"
 - **Solution:** Verify `VITE_API_BASE` is set correctly
 - Ensure backend domain is accessible
 - Check CORS settings (should be handled by backend)
+- Update `VITE_API_BASE` and redeploy frontend

 **Problem:** Frontend build fails
 - **Solution:** Check build logs in Railway
 - Verify all dependencies are in `package.json`
 - Ensure `VITE_API_BASE` is set before build
+- Verify Dockerfile path is `frontend/Dockerfile`

 ### Database Issues